Clemson University: Research

 In 2016, Clemson announced a new partnership with Siemens, including a grant with a total value of $357,224,294.
 This grant is the largest in the school's history.
 Through it, students in Clemson's College of Engineering, Computing, and Applied Sciences will have access to a variety of new software.

-In 2015, Clemson University broke ground on the Zucker Family Graduate Education Center in the City of North Charleston.
-The 70,000 sq. ft. facility is estimated to cost more than $22 million.

 Student life

 Intramurals

 In addition to their varsity programs, Clemson offers a wide variety of intramural sports: